jacurtis813/omnifood-delivery/README.md

 20. Next we will continue formatting the main heading along with the two buttons nested within the header

 21. Start video tutorial walk through the header part 2 section
+22. Understanding how the relative sizing works as opposed to the absolute sizing
+23. Creat the class for the buttons overall, to style all buttons and then create specific name styles for each button
+24. Learn what the inline-block, the inline-block will not force a line break and will accept the properties of margin and padding

+25.